Cyberattacks are running rampant more than ever and getting more devious. All it takes is one breach to damage your business operations.

 Operating system hardening

-Decision-makers typically get more privileges than interns.
-Everyone in the company shouldn’t easily access confidential business information, and being so can pose risks to your operations.
+Confidential business information shouldn’t be accessible to everyone in the company.
+And being so can pose risks to your operations.
 One of those is leaving you vulnerable to cyber attacks like ransomware.

-Be careful to who you grant system admin privileges.
+Be careful to whom you grant system admin privileges.
 Once you bestow admin access to a user, you allow entry to your company’s most important asset.
 And only allowing worthy individuals to access them.

-We cannot stress enough how many cyber-attacks were stopped because of multi-factor authentication.
+We cannot stress enough how many cyber-attacks were prevented because of multi-factor authentication.

 Hackers have their way of obtaining your login credentials.
-They can even buy your logins on the Dark Web.
-And since that is the case, you need several layers of protection to fight attackers from getting into your data.
+They can buy your logins on the Dark Web.
+And since that is the case, you need several layers of protection to prevent attackers from getting into your data.

 Multi-factor authentication is a control created to prevent unauthorised individuals from accessing your device, accounts, or network.
-It is typically known as one of the last layers of defence against attacks since it makes it much more difficult for hackers to access your data.
+It is typically known as the last layer of defence against attacks since it makes it much more difficult for hackers to access your data.

-The ACSC included multi-factor authentication into their Essential Eight in fighting cyber security incidents because of its effectiveness in stopping attacks using compromised login credentials which is the number one way hackers gain access these days.
+The ACSC included multi-factor authentication into their Essential Eight in fighting cyber security incidents because it’s effective in stopping attacks from happening.

 As mentioned previously, hackers have their ways of obtaining your login credentials, and if you use the same logins on all your other online accounts, they can easily hack through those as well without hassle.
-With multi-factor authentication, even if you use the same logins on other accounts, your data is still protected because of the added layer of protection that will verify whether it is you attempting to log in to your account or not.
+With multi-factor authentication, even if you use the same logins, your data is still protected because of the added layer of protection that will verify who's attempting to log in to your account.

 We know how inconvenient it is to type a series of codes after logging in, but this is a small sacrifice to make to protect your data.